mikoloyapps/mikoloyapps.github.io/lotr/wikis/earwen.md

 #### Earwen and Finarfin at Alqualonde

-<53>Like Anairë, Eärwen did not follow her husband into exile during the Revolt of the Ñoldor.[4]
+<53>Like Anairë, Eärwen did not follow her husband into exile during the Revolt of the Ñoldor.
 Later, Finarfin repented because of the Kinslaying at Alqualondë and returned to Tirion.

 # Etymology